beathvn/mastering-python/README.md

   - `poetry show requests` shows the version of the package.
   - `poetry show --tree` to show the whole dependency tree.

+### Versions

+The '^' sign for a version (in [pyproject.toml](./pyproject.toml)), allows updates for minor versions, but nor for major versions.
+This is the default behaviour, when simply adding a package with `poetry add requests`.
+To control the version that is installed you can use:

+- `poetry add requests@2.12.1` to install a specific version
+- `poetry add requests^2.12.1` to install the most recent minor-version following the `2.12.1` version, but it won't install `3.x.x`.
+This is the default behavior.
+- `poetry add requests~2.12.1` to install the most recent patch-version following the `2.12.1` version, but it won't install `2.13.x`.

 ## uv

 let's you also manage dependencies like poetry but is faster.
 Read the [docs](https://docs.astral.sh/uv/).